Our constantly changing world presents new engineering challenges on a daily basis.

 in Electrical and Electronic Engineering, out of the Russell Group universities included in the latest National Student Survey (2022).

 At the beginning of your course, you'll develop a solid foundation in mechanical, electrical and electronic principles and programming.

-In the final year of your course, you'll study a number of core subjects in control engineering, advanced mechanics and micro-electro-mechanical systems.
+In the final two years of your course, you'll study a number of core subjects in control engineering, advanced mechanics and micro-electro-mechanical systems.
 You'll also be able to choose from a range of advanced options, allowing you to explore a broad range of topics or develop a specialist knowledge of a few areas.

 There are opportunities for you to spend time abroad during your course: